ppaanngggg/yolo-doclaynet/README.md

 - **Page-footer**: Repeating elements like page number at the bottom, outside of the normal text flow.
-- **Title**: Overall title of a document, (almost) exclusively on the first page and typically appearing in large font
+- **Title**: Overall title of a document, (almost) exclusively on the first page and typically appearing in large font.

 ### Prepare data